Treatment

 You should look for a rough or scaly crusty area, a rapidly growing lesion, a wound that never heals, changes to the size, shape or colour of any moles, a new mole, or one that looks different to others on the body.

-The ABCDE guide is a useful tool:
+The ABCDEFG guide is a useful tool.

-Fore more information on the signs and symptoms a patient should look out for and for a quick guide to self-examination of your skin, visit the Melanoma UK website.
+For more information on the signs and symptoms a patient should look out for and for a quick guide to self-examination of your skin, visit the Melanoma UK website.

 If any new symptoms are noticed, or if there are any worries between outpatient visits, the patient should discuss these with their GP who will arrange for an earlier appointment if necessary.